Cutting lemma and Zarankiewicz's problem in distal structures: Distal cutting lemma

 and ${\mathcal T}(S)_{\geq A \log(r+1)} = \emptyset$.
 This last condition implies that each $\Delta \in {\mathcal T}(S)$ is crossed by at most $(A \log(r+1) n)/r' = n/r$ formulas.

 \end{proof}

 We use Lemmas \ref{lem-subopt_cut} and \ref{lem-tail} to derive Theorem \ref{lem-r_cut}, before turning to the proof of Lemma \ref{lem-tail}.

-\begin{proof}[Proof of Theorem \ref{lem-r_cut}] Just as in the proof of Lemma \ref{lem-subopt_cut} we begin by observing that ${\mathcal T}(H)$ furnishes an $r$-cutting for all $r$, with size at most $C'(n^d +1)$.
-This allows us to assume, say, $r \leq n/2$, which allows us to use Lemma \ref{lem-tail}.
+\begin{proof}[Proof of Theorem \ref{lem-r_cut}] Just as in the proof of Lemma \ref{lem-subopt_cut} we begin by observing that the family ${\mathcal T}(H)$ itself satisfies the conclusion of Theorem \ref{lem-r_cut} for all $r$, with size at most $C'(n^d +1)$.
+This allows us to assume, say, $r \leq n/2$ and use Lemma \ref{lem-tail}.